What is floodplain harvesting?

 The rules for floodplain harvesting access licenses in the Namoi Valley are in the development stage.
 These rules apply to both regulated and unregulated floodplain harvesting water access licences and include access rules, water account management and dealings.

 The licensing requirements for the Namoi Valley are being finalised by the NSW Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW).
-The NSW DCCEEW webpage on the Namoi Valley can be viewed here.
+Visit the NSW DCCEEW webpage on the Namoi Valley.

 Read more about floodplain harvesting rules in the Namoi Valey.